yeshimonipede/Iowa_LiquorSales_Education/README.md

 ### Summary of analytic methodology

+We conducted the following statistical analyses:

-Linear regression analyses between gin sales (in both bottles and sales) from 2016-2017
+-   Linear regression analyses between gin sales (in both bottles and sales) from 2016-2017

-Linear regression analyses between gin sales on bachelor degree and high school graduation ratio
+-   Linear regression analyses between gin sales on bachelor degree and high school graduation ratio

-two-sample t test between higher/lower educational attainment level

-### Consulting the initial research questions
+-   Two-sample t-tests to compare educational attainment levels (high school graduation rates and bachelor's degree rates) and their impact on liquor sales.

+-   KNN (K-Nearest Neighbors) analysis to examine the relationship between educational attainment and liquor sales.

+-   Forecasting analyses using ARIMA and seasonal naive models to estimate future gin liquor sales in the next two years.

+These analyses provided support for our conclusion that yes, there is a statistically significant underlying relationship between education attainment levels and liquor sales in Iowa.
+The linear regression analyses between liquor sales and educational attainment levels revealed positive correlations between liquor sales and both high school graduation rates and bachelor's degree rates.
+This suggests that counties with higher levels of educational attainment tend to exhibit higher liquor sales.

+The linear regression analyses conducted between gin sales and time revealed a significant negative relationship, indicating a decrease in sales from 2016-2017 as a result of time.
+This suggests that time is a relative factor regarding liquor sales.

 ### Limitations